crt0r/crt0r/README.md

     <img src="img/sufflain-colored-outline-background.png" alt="Sufflain logo" height="128px"
 ></a>

-Since May, 2021 I hack on my first real-world open source project - [Sufflain](https://github.com/Sufflain-Open-Source).
+Since May 2021 I hack on my first real-world open source project - [Sufflain](https://github.com/Sufflain-Open-Source).
 I have started this web application development because I wasn't satisfied with the UX of my college's site—our students use it mainly to see timetables.

 ### Super-secret non-released (yet) project
 Recently decided to build a desktop productivity application for the Linux platform.
 Opted to go with [Tauri](https://tauri.studio/), so now I am also learning a bit of 🦀Rust.
 As soon as an ability to program in that awesome language emerge, the development will begin.